 The 20th century was a time of advanced industrialization.
-In many countries, capitalist economies cupelled massive industrial production of goods with various forms of established welfare system.
-In the 21st century, both the world population engaged in industrial work and the proportion of economic output generated from industrial activity has dramatically declined (Byrne, 2020).
-As the industrial world lost much of its factory base, corporations move production to new, lower cost locations around the globe leaving older industrial cities deprived of their key economic rationale (Martin, Sunley, Tyler & Gardiner, 2016; Shaw, 2011).
-Although there is still an enormous global industrial working class, it is predominantly located in East and South Asia and parts of the global south (Byrne, 2020).
-On the threshold of the millennium's second decade, for the first time more than half of the world’s population live in cities (Shaw, 2011).
-However, while the first urban sprawl was shaped by the industrial revolution of the nineteenth century, today many cities in almost every nation have been reshaped to some degree by deindustrialization.
-The postindustrial city exhibits characteristics of a post-industrial society and can be described as an emerging set of urban forms and functions which is sufficiently different from industrial cities to warrant a separate definition (Oxford Reference, 2020; Shaw, 2001).
-Moving in tandem with globalization and changes in economy and the labour market, cities are constantly shifting, ever more diverse and bursting with innovation.
-These changes pose new challenges shaped by a mix of interconnected factors at the national state and the local municipal levels, which include neoliberal policies and welfare austerity, globalization and financialization, and increasing diversity.
-For the privileged these cities can be exciting spaces for individual growth and for thriving communities, while for other less socially favored, they can turn into enclaves of human denigration (Wilson, 2016).
+In many countries, capitalist economies coupled the industrial mass production of goods with various forms of well-established welfare systems.
+However, in the 21st century, both the proportion of the world population engaged in industrial work and the share of economic output generated by industrial activity has dramatically declined (Byrne, 2020).
+As the industrial world has lost much of its factory base, corporations move production to lower-cost locations around the globe, leaving former industrial cities deprived of their economic foundation (Martin et al., 2016; Shaw, 2011).
+Although there is still an enormous global industrial working class, it is predominantly located in East and South Asia and parts of the Global South (Byrne, 2020).
+On the threshold of the millennium’s second decade, for the first time more than half of the world’s population live in cities (Shaw, 2011).
+However, while the first urban sprawl was molded by the industrial revolution of the 19th century, today many cities across almost all countries of the globe have been reshaped to some degree by deindustrialization.
+The postindustrial city exhibits the characteristics of a postindustrial society and can be described as an emerging set of urban forms and functions that is sufficiently different from industrial cities to warrant a separate definition (Oxford Reference, 2020; Shaw, 2001).
+Moving in tandem with globalization and changes in the economy and the labor market, cities are constantly shifting shape, turning ever more diverse and bursting with innovation.
+These changes pose new challenges informed by a set of interconnected factors at both the national state and local municipal levels, which include neoliberal policies and welfare austerity, globalization and financialization, and increasing diversity.
+For the privileged, these cities can be exciting spaces for individual growth and thriving communities, while for the less socially favored, they can turn into enclaves of human degradation (Wilson, 2016).

-The hegemonic neoliberal approach shaped the role of cities as economic actors in the global arena.
-From this perspective, cities must vigorously compete to attract foreign investments, wealth, and desirable populations (Cucca and Ranci, 2016; Florida, 2005; Moularet, Rodrigues and Swyngedouw, 2003).
-They do so by implementing a variety of neoliberal urban government tools such as the promotion of international events, urban renewal, sustainability processes and cultural interventions, all of which are often quite successful (Cucca and Ranci, 2016).
+The hegemonic neoliberal approach has shaped the role of cities as economic actors in the global arena.
+From this perspective, cities must vigorously compete to attract foreign investments, wealth, and desirable populations (Cucca & Ranci, 2016; Florida, 2005; Moularet et al., 2003).
+They do so by implementing a variety of neoliberal urban government tools such as the promotion of international events, urban renewal, sustainability processes, and cultural interventions, all of which are often quite successful (Cucca & Ranci, 2016).
 However, the neoliberal restructuring of the city comes at a price.
-Most cities generate growing inequality and new forms of poverty, segregation and division, crime and compromised security, and slum development (Cucca and Ranci, 2016; MacLeod, 2002; UN-Habitat 2012).
+Most cities generate growing inequality and new forms of poverty, segregation and division, crime and compromised security, and slum development (Cucca & Ranci, 2016; MacLeod, 2002; UN-Habitat 2012).
 The financialization of the economy, which is an important aspect of globalization, allows many activities to be converted into globally tradable financial assets.
-This has increased inequality as wealth holders choose the most profitable ways of doing business by reducing labour costs (Crouch, 2019).
-Lastly, cities have become plural spaces, characterized by a superdiversity and race relations.
-Many postindustrial cities reflect superdiversity that is both qualitative and quantitative, with growing number of residents and increasing diversity in nationalities, languages, religions, traditions and in lifestyles, as well as diversity in migration background and socio-economic status (Vertovec 2007; Meissner and Vertovec, 2015).
+This has increased inequality as wealth holders choose the most profitable ways of doing business by reducing labor costs (Crouch, 2019).
+Lastly, cities have become plural spaces, characterized by superdiversity and race relations.
+Many postindustrial cities reflect superdiversity both qualitatively and quantitatively, through a growing number of residents that display an increasing diversity in nationalities, languages, religions, traditions, and lifestyles, as well as diversity in migration background and socio-economic status (Vertovec 2007; Meissner & Vertovec, 2015).